-Fig. 1: Annual and diurnal cycle of 1-hour ozone concentrations in Augsburg (2000-2016).
+Fig. 1: Annual and diurnal cycle of 1-hour ozone concentrations in Augsburg (observational data in the period 2000-2016).

 3.2 Impact of weather types and air-mass characteristics on daily maximum ozone concentrations

 The dependencies of daily maximum 1-hour O3 from weather types and air-mass characteristics were analysed using lasso regressions.
 The binary time series of the weather types as well as the standardized time series of the other predictor variables temperature and relative humidity of the 850hPa level, O3 persistence, and seasonality entered the statistical models as predictors.
 Standardisation prior to regression analysis was done, because the penalty method within lasso regression uses the magnitude of the coefficients associated to each variable, as well as to ease interpretability of the regression coefficients.
 The correlation coefficient between observed and modelled O3, averaged across the 100,000 statistical models, corresponded to 0.84, the MSESS amounts to 70% in calibration as well as in validation.